Thinking about a tattoo? Get one, help women with cancer

 (COLORADO SPRINGS) — If you’ve been considering a tattoo, now may be the time to book an appointment.

-The event, in its 8th year, offers tattoos roughly the size of a tennis ball for $100.
-80% of that will be given to Sue’s Gift.
+The event, in its 8th year, offers tattoos roughly the size of a tennis ball for $100, and 80% of that will be given to Sue’s Gift.

-In addition to the tattoo-a-thon, the 15th Annual Race for Ovarian Cancer Awareness will take place on Sunday, September 17 at the America the Beautiful Park.
+In addition to the tattoo-a-thon, the 15th Annual Race for Ovarian Cancer Awareness will take place on Sunday, Sept.
+17 at America the Beautiful Park and Morning News Anchor Abbie Burke will emcee the event.